Beyond rhetoric and the New International Information and Communication Order: Economically developing countries do not practice what they preach

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Allen, William Chukwudike, "Beyond rhetoric and the New International Information and Communication Order: Economically developing countries do not practice what they preach" (1991).
 Mass Communications - Dissertations.
-Paper 53.
+53.